linnnhhchi/linnnhhchi/README.md

 - 👋 Hi, I’m LinhChi
-- 🎓 With a background in Marketing together with Data Science, I’m interested in using machine learning to predict customer insights and behaviors which can be changed time by time
+- 🎓 With a background in Marketing together with Data Science, I’m interested in using machine learning to analyze customer insights to predict their behaviors which could be changed time by time
 - 🌱 I’m currently learning about Python Programing to manipulate data and predictive models as Gradient Descent, Decision Trees, RandomForest, Regression
 - 🛠️ Languge tools: Python, R, SQL